 One of the advantages of using OSL is that large networks of Patterns are compiled together on the fly as they are used in the renderer.
 That means the compiler can take advantage of the current settings for the shaders and optimize away things that aren't used for any given object.
 However, the OSL compiler can't "see" into C++ based Pattern nodes, and so having them mixed in can defeat some of the optimization process.
 Additionally, OSL Patterns are grouped together and executed together, while C++ Patterns are executed one at a time.
-If a C++ Pattern is in the middle of a network, RenderMan may have to split the OSL Patterns into two groups - those that must execute before the C++ Pattern and those that must execute afterwards.
-Unfortunately, RenderMan currently cannot pass implicit derivatives between these two groups of nodes, so if something like your texture filtering or bump mapping depends on derivatives of signals upstream, they may be disrupted by mixing in C++ nodes.
-For this reason, interleaving C++ nodes in the middle of networks is discouraged -- though they can be downstream of all OSL nodes without detriment, and entirely upstream of all OSL nodes with little unexpected impact (other than texture filtering and bump mapping not working).
+If a C++ Pattern is in the middle of a network.
+RenderMan may have to split the OSL Patterns into two groups - those that must execute before the C++ Pattern and those that must execute afterwards.
+Unfortunately, RenderMan currently cannot pass implicit derivatives between these two groups of nodes, and so if something like your texture filtering depends on derivatives of signals upstream, they may be distrupted by mixing in C++ nodes.
+For this reason, interleaving C++ nodes in the middle of networks is discouraged - though they can be downstream of all OSL nodes without detriment, and entirely upstream of all OSL nodes with little impact.